 Prone Horizontal Abduction

-Lie face down with your arm over the side of a bed or bench.¬† With your thumb up and arm straight lift toward the ceiling at a 90-degree angle (the 9:00 and 3:00 positions of a clock).¬† This position is aligned with the muscle fibers of your middle trapezius.¬† Be careful to avoid shrugging your entire shoulder as you raise your arm.¬† Instead, think about tilting your shoulder blade backward as you raise your arm.¬† Pause at the top of the movement before returning to the start position in a controlled manner.¬† Perform 2 to 3 sets of 10 repetitions each day.
+Lie face down with your arm over the side of a bed or bench.¬† With your thumb up and arm straight lift toward the ceiling at a 90-degree angle (the 9:00 and 3:00 positions of a clock).
+Be careful to avoid shrugging your entire shoulder as you raise your arm.¬† Instead, think about tilting your shoulder blade backward as you raise your arm.¬† Pause at the top of the movement before returning to the start position in a controlled manner.¬† Perform 2 to 3 sets of 10 repetitions each day.

 Serratus Wall Slide with Foam Roll

-Begin with your forearms resting on a foam roll against the wall placed at shoulder height.¬† Protract the shoulder blades by pushing your upper back away from the wall.¬† This activates your serratus anterior muscle. ¬†Next, ‚Äúroll‚ÄĚ your forearms up the wall in a controlled manner, making sure you don‚Äôt lose the protraction.¬† Return back to the starting point in a controlled manner.¬† Perform 2 to 3 sets of 10 repetitions each day.
+Begin with your forearms resting on a foam roll against a wall.
+Protract your shoulder blades by pushing your upper back away from the wall.¬† This activates your serratus anterior muscle.¬† Next, ‚Äúroll‚ÄĚ your forearms up the wall in a controlled manner.¬† Make sure you don‚Äôt lose the protraction.¬† Return back to the starting point in a controlled manner.¬† Perform 2 to 3 sets of 10 repetitions each day.

 Final Thoughts on Your Shoulder Replacement Recovery